subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ## 2. Add a Project

 Once the Controller Account has been added, a new Projects tab appears at the top of the page.
-This will allow Indexers to add projects of their choice to index.
+This enables Indexers to add projects of their choice for indexing.

 Before clicking **`Add Project`,** click on the SubQuery Explorer hyperlink.
-This will take to you a list of SubQuery projects where you will obtain the project’s Deployment ID first.
+This will take you to a list of SubQuery projects, where you can obtain the project's Deployment ID first.

 ![Add Project Screen](/assets/img/add_project_index_project.png)